amiantos/AI-Horde-Styles-Previews/README.md

 ## How to use in your horde app
 - Fetch [/previews.json](previews.json) to get image urls to use in your app.
+- Fetch [/hashes.json](hashes.json) to get the hash of the current version of the previews.
+You can use this hash if you cache images locally to detect when existing styles change.

 ## How to view
 - View images by category by going to [/categories](/categories)